bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 The **Correlation Analysis** submodule computes the correlation between genes and finds coregulated modules.

-Finally, the **Biomarkers** submodule
+Finally, the **Biomarkers** submodule is used to identify potential biomarkers for a set of phenotypic groups based on gene or protein expression values.

 Differential expression
 --------------------------------------------------------------------------------

-Input panel
+Settings panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The input panel on the left contains a link to a tutorial for relevant, as well as some settings
+The settings panel on the right contains some settings for the analysis.
-for the analysis.
 Users can start the differntial expression (DE) analysis by selecting a contrast
 of their interest in the ``Contrast`` setting and specifying a relevent gene family in the
 ``Gene family`` setting.
 It is possible to set the false discovery rate (FDR) and the
 logarithmic fold change (logFC) thresholds under the ``FDR`` and ``logFC threshold`` settings, respectively.